 According to a post on Reddit, if you haven't been to a Red Lobster in a while you could be in for some sticker shock.
 A manager noticed prices across all menu items increased by 10% in August.
 Another worker noticed the same at their location.

 The lobster is not always fresh.

 If you order a live lobster from the tank, you are going to get the freshest lobster possible in that it is dispatched and cooked while you wait.
 If, on the other hand, you order a meal that includes lobster meat in it, such as lobster linguini, it's unlikely that the meat is fresh.
 According to a Red Lobster worker sharing on Reddit, those types of dishes are made with frozen lobster meat.

 In recent years, Red Lobster has been hit with a couple of lawsuits alleging discrimination based on gender.
 In one case, a female manager filed a suit complaining she was being paid less than her male counterparts.
 In another, a manager claimed she was terminated based on her ethnicity, according to Mashed.

-The lobsters in the restaurant may be starving to death.
+The lobsters in the restaurant are not treated very well.

 According to a Red Lobster worker who shared information with OOLA, at some restaurants, the lobsters are kept alive in tanks for multiple weeks without being fed.
 Thus they are dying a slow, miserable death before being summarily executed and cooked for your dining pleasure.
-Of course, this si just the account of one alleged former employee, and we hope it's not the case at all Red Lobster locations.
+Other Reddit threads detail random acts of violence against the lobsters, though most do maintain a level of decency when ending the lobsters' lives.